matttang27/MatthewBot2/plan.md

 TODO:

+- Host online
+    - **Set up google cloud compute**
+    - Split prod and testing (I should probably do this earlier)
+    - Automatically reload on github changes
 - Create jest tests for all current code
     - **figure out how to detect ephemeral responses (I don't think they appear in cache)**
     - **make username / password read from config**